kwabs22/My-AWS-Developer-Study-Notes/Domain 2 - Security/D2 - TS2 - AWS Encryption - Knowledge.md

 # Certificate management (for example, AWS Private Certificate Authority)

+https://youtu.be/pKymN_ICpv8 - ACM Private CA - Creating a New Private Certificate Authority - AWS

+Private CA is an option in Certificate Manager (You can make Public certificates as well), CA hierachy?

 # Key protection (for example, key rotation)

 # Differences between client-side encryption and server-side encryption